mpinardi/cucumber-performance/README.md

 RampDown: 00:00:10
 ```
 ## What is Concurrent Behavior Driven Testing?
-Concurrent Behavior Driven Testing is the methodolgy of createing functional automation that can be used in concurrent test scenarios.
+Concurrent Behavior Driven Testing is the methodology of creating functional automation that can be used in concurrent test scenarios.
 This means coding with the understanding that each functional test could be used in a multithreaded environment.

 CBDT requires an automation team to follow strict guidelines when coding functional test cases.
-Being careful to avoid static variables and race conditions that will cuase failures in a multi threaded world.
+Being careful to avoid static variables and race conditions that will cause failures in a multi-threaded world.
-This ofcourse requires a larger understanding of programing or a least team leadership that can enforce these guidelines.
+This of course requires a larger understanding of programing or a least team leadership that can enforce these guidelines.

 ## Getting Started
-It takes a lot of planing to impliment Cucumber Perf.
+It takes a lot of planning to implement Cucumber Perf.

 Your functional automation should follow these rules:
 * Use a non specific test harness.
-This should standerdize all your common functions.
+This should standardize all your common functions.
 * Do not use static variables!
 Your code must work in a multithreaded world.
 * Properly comment your features and scenarios.
 You want to keep track of what scenarios can be run multithreaded.

 Follow directions in [wiki](https://github.com/mpinardi/cucumber-performance/wiki) to get up and running.

 ### Installing
 Maven
 ```
 <dependency>
   <groupId>com.github.mpinardi</groupId>
   <artifactId>cucumber-perf</artifactId>
-  <version>1.1.0</version>
+  <version>1.3.0</version>
 </dependency>
 ```
 ## Versioning